 What is a Piping Specification?

-Piping Specification ( pipe spec, in abbreviated form ) is the most important piping documents for a project that is prepared during the design phase of any project.
-They provide all the basic guidelines that need to be followed while proceeding in the design of the project.
+Piping Specification (pipe spec, in abbreviated form ) is the most important piping document for a project that is prepared during the design phase of any project.
+They provide all the basic guidelines that need to be followed while proceeding with the design of the project.

 - Piping Layout and Design